Homemade Healthy Peppermint Mocha Recipe (Only 5 Grams Sugar!)

 More cozy vegan winter drinks:

 Homemade Vegan Pumpkin Spice Latte

 Want to save this recipe for later?
 Add it to your favorite recipe board on Pinterest!

-Note: This post contains affiliate links.
-This means that if you click on a link and make a purchase, I will receive a small commission at no cost to you.
+This post contains affiliate links.
+This means that when you make a purchase from these links, I receive a small commission at no additional cost to you.
+All recommendations are based on my personal experience and preference!
 Thank you for supporting The Banana Diaries!Print

 Homemade Healthy Peppermint Mocha Recipe (Low Sugar!)

 - Prep Time: 5

 - Cook Time: 1

 - Total Time: 6 minutes

 - Cuisine: American